diving91/web-radio/doc/application.md

 favorite = 1 for only one station (the one that will be started when radio is put ON)

-Note: with the app, you can change it later at your convenience
+Note: with the  web app, you can change it later at your convenience
 > chmod 664/srv/www/home.fr/public/conf/station.txt<br>

 - Define default settings of the application